 So what about digital?
 The key word with digital, the word behind all aspects of computing, is "code".
 Did you ever as a child make up sentences by transposing letters to a pattern?
 You couldn't understand the sentence until you had the code key - the secret to how it was encrypted.
-Have you dialled onto the internet lately?
-The sound you hear coming from your modem (a device to turn digital code into audio signals that the phone system has sufficient bandwidth to cope with) is your computer 'talking' to the server at your internet provider.
-That storm of noise you hear if you accidentally pick up the phone while you're on the net is the audio, video, text and graphics data being fed through your computer to your screen.
 The important thing about this is that, unlike an analogue system, the information bears no logical resemblance to what you are seeing and hearing on your computer monitor.
 Without the necessary hardware and software we cannot interpret digital information as anything but 'noise' or, if it could be printed out in its raw form, page after page of coded figures.

-Compared to human beings computers really are very stupid.
-Computers are only capable of recognising two basic states.
 Computers work with binary code, a system of ones and zeros or 'ons' and 'offs'.
 Every piece of information that the computer represents as text, graphics or even video is still made up of a code consisting of ones and zeros which are given meaning and value by the computer software.
 Computers attain their complexity of operation by being incredibly fast at processing these 'on' and 'off' signals and being able to decode them to a logical meaning.
 The simplest element of the code is a 'bit' which can have the value 1 or 0.
 If we have two bits the range of values we can represent goes up from two to four as we can have the two bits combined as 00, 10, 01 or 11.
 Three bits gives us 2 X 2 X 2 possibilities, and so on.
 The smallest block of data normally dealt with by a computer is a 'byte' (BINARY TABLE) which, at 8 bits, is enough to represent a character in text or to give us 256 colour possibilities ("codes" if you prefer) in a digital image.
 Digital imaging is literally painting by numbers!

-Pixels, bits and colour depth
+Pixels, Bits and Colour Depth